Public sharing and embedding allows Spreadsheet.com workbooks to be embedded in websites and apps that support iframes.

 Spreadsheet.com makes it easy to share workbooks with other workbook collaborators.
-Use Spreadsheet.com's built-in sharing feature, send permissioned users a link, or share your workbook publicly as a view-only workbook, or embed your workbook in another website or app.
+Use Spreadsheet.com's built-in sharing feature, send permissioned users a link, share your workbook publicly as a view-only workbook, or embed your workbook in another website or app.

-Embed your workbook publicly is a great way to keep your audience apprised of important data, dates, or project milestones contained in your worksheets.
+Embedding your workbook publicly is a great way to keep your audience apprised of important data, dates, or project milestones contained in your worksheets.
 Embedding Spreadsheet.com workbooks expands the capabilities of any website you administer and allows you to share the latest information with your audience.

 It’s important to keep in mind that while publicly shared workbooks are read-only, they are visible to anyone with the public share link.
 Before publicly sharing a workbook, make sure that there is no confidential or sensitive information within it, and always double check the settings in the public sharing and embedding dialog.